SpirosDR1/Qubex-PQC-Benchmarks/README.md

 * Signature Verification Status

+## Architecture & IP Note

+* Pro Tip: For high-throughput L2/L3 testing, ensure your environment supports high-concurrency Go execution as decoupled by our production engine.*

+* Security Note: This public repository contains our high-performance stress-testing engine (Go).
+The core PQC cryptographic logic (Python/NIST Level 5 implementations) is maintained in a private repository to protect proprietary IP.
+Full white-box access is granted only under NDA during commercial integration.*

+---

 Ready for Production?

 We are actively selecting Tier-1 RaaS providers and L2/L3 ecosystems for the Genesis Partnership Program (6-month zero-fee integration).